The Human Truth Foundation

 q=188.

-In terms of its responsibility towards the environment, Sao Tome & Principe is 159th in the world.
+With regard to its responsibility towards the environment, Sao Tome & Principe ranks 159th in the world.
 This rank is calculated from 4 data sets.
-Sao Tome & Principe does better than average for annual meat consumption per person31 (but high for Africa).
+Sao Tome & Principe does better than average for reducing annual meat consumption per person32 (but bad for Africa).
 When it comes to most other metrics, Sao Tome & Principe does not do well.
-It does worse than average in its environmental performance32 (still high for Africa), its forested percent change 1990-201533 (still good for Africa) and in how quickly it ratified the 1993 Convention on Biological Diversity.
+It does worse than average in terms of its environmental performance33 (still good for Africa), how quickly it ratified the 1993 Convention on Biological Diversity and in its forested percent change 2000-202034.

 Higher is better